pseusys/SeasideVPN/README.md

 1. Seaside VPN operates on transport network level, being able to control the traffic on IP packet level.
    This allows simple and fast algorithms for packet processing.
-2. VPN data packets in Seaside VPN contain no header at all, that makes it harder to detect the VPN traffic.
-3. Seaside VPN uses encrypted gRPC channels for control packet exchange.
-Channels are not recreated while the connection is active.
+2. When possible, Seaside VPN relies on kernel technologies, that are fast and well-tested.
+   Relying on system built-in solutions to complex problems (such as packet masquerading or fragmentation) makes Seaside VPN code base slim and efficient.
+3. Seaside VPN defines a few original transport-layer protocols that are focused on data transfer encryption, obfuscation and speed.
-4. Seaside VPN control packets contain random length tail metadata and are exchanged at random time intervals, making any assumptions about their nature harder.
+   All the VPN packets have no headers, contain random length tail metadata and are exchanged at random time intervals.
+   This makes it harder to detect the VPN traffic.
-5. Seaside VPN has no centralized infrastructure (servers, IP addresses, etc.) that means that detecting and blocking a single VPN node will never bring the whole system down.
+4. Seaside VPN has no centralized infrastructure (servers, IP addresses, etc.) that means that detecting and blocking a single VPN node will never bring the whole system down.

 Target users of the system are **groups** of people (companies, communities, etc.), residing in different countries and wishing to create their own VPN network.
 System deployment and integration is designed to be easy even for not very familiar with networking people, so that each system instance will consist of several connected individually managed nodes.

-> **NB!** As no global infrastructure (i.e. public servers, domen names, etc.) is planned, user privacy and safety solely depends on the each system instance _node operators_.
+> **NB!** As no global infrastructure (i.e. public servers, domain names, etc.) is planned, user privacy and safety solely depends on the each system instance _node operators_.
 > System can only exist and be active until the people that use it **trust each other**! 🤝

 ### System structure